 Spring of odd years.
 Prerequisite: BIOL 3034.
-This course continues the introduced Genetics material in (BIOL 3034) with a focus upon the major concepts and techniques in contemporary molecular genetics.
+This course continues the material introduced in Genetics (BIOL 3034) with a focus upon the major concepts and techniques in contemporary molecular genetics.
 Current viewpoints of the gene, gene regulation, developmental genetics, recombinant DNA technology, genomics, proteonomics, and molecular evolution are among the topics examined in the course.
 Lecture 3 hours, laboratory 3 hours. \$10 laboratory fee.